gomidi/midi/README.md

 perfectly the problem, I have with `Go modules`'s take on `semantic versioning`.

 First of all, the API of this library is large (if you use all of it, which is unlikely) and generally stable.
-There can be small incompatibilities here and there, that will affect only a small amount of users and that will "blow up into your face", when compiling.
-They are really easy to fix with the help of the compiler and by reading the documentation.
+There may be small incompatibilities from time to time that will only affect a small amount of users and that will "blow up into your face"  when compiling.
+These are easy to fix with the help of the compiler and the documentation.

-No need to change import paths or not to update.
-The diamond dependency problem should be extremly unlikely with this library, since that would mean, you are using a library that is abstracting over MIDI and uses this library in order to do that.
+The `diamond dependency problem` should be unlikely with this library, since that would mean, you are using a library that is abstracting over MIDI and uses this library in order to so.
 Well, then you should reconsider the use of that library, since this is the purpose of this library and there really is no point in further abstractions.
-However, for other cases, the interfaces should be used and they won't change.
-And as a last resort, you could fork the other library, fix the issue and add a replace statement to your `go.mod` followed by a pull request.
-If the lib is not maintained anymore, you would need to fork anyway in the future.
+For other uses however (e.g. integration),  the interfaces should be used and they won't change.

+And as a last resort, you could fork that other library, fix the issue and add a replace statement to your `go.mod` followed by a pull request.
+If that libary is not maintained anymore, you would need to fork anyway in the future.
 If not, your pull request should be accepted.

-All that means, that we are not going to bump the major version with every tiny incompatible change of this code base.
+To sum it up: **We are not going to bump the major version with every tiny incompatible change of this code base.
 The costs are too high and the benefits too low.
 Instead, any `minor` version upgrade reflects incompatible changes and the `patch`versions contain compatible changes (i.e. also compatible additions).

-However, a larger rewrite will for sure end up in a major version bump.
+A large rewrite will however end up in a major version bump.**

 ## License